Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Calculation of the fermionic negativity

-In this section we present the derivation of the fermionic negativity ${\cal E}$ between $A_{{\scriptscriptstyle L}}$ and $A_{{\scriptscriptstyle R}}$.
-The analytical method we employed is similar to Method III of the MI calculation (see Subsec.~\ref{subsec:Method-III}), as we explain below.
+In this appendix we summarize the derivation of the result for the fermionic negativity ${\cal E}$ between $A_{{\scriptscriptstyle L}}$ and $A_{{\scriptscriptstyle R}}$.
+The analytical method we employed is similar to that used in Appendix \ref{sec:Calculation-of-Renyi-entropies} for the calculation of the R\'enyi entropies, as we explain below.

 The fermionic negativity ${\cal E}$ can be obtained from the R\'enyi negativities